 Claims are assessed on the basis of the information available when the reinstatement measures were undertaken.
 Compensation is paid only for reasonable measures of reinstatement actually undertaken or to be undertaken.
 Claims for economic loss as a result of environmental damage that can be quantified in monetary terms are assessed in a similar way to other economic loss claims.

-For more information on the admissibility of claims for wildlife response activities under the CLC 92 and Fund 92 Conventions please read the IOPC Claims Manual which may be downloaded from their website at www.iopcfund.org.
+For more information on the admissibility of claims for wildlife response activities under the CLC 92 and Fund 92 Conventions please read the IOPC Claims Information Pack which may be downloaded from the website on the publications page.